Iris Apfel: Early life

-Born Iris Barrel in Astoria, Queens, New York on August 29, 1921, Apfel is the only child of Samuel Barrel (1897–1967), whose family owned a glass and mirror business, and his Russian-born wife, Sadye Barrel (née Asofsky) (1898–1998), who owned a fashion boutique.
-Both were Jewish.
-Although raised on a farm by her parents and grandparents, she often rode the subway in to explore Manhattan, where she fell in love with Greenwich Village.
+Born Iris Barrel in to a Jewish family in Astoria, Queens, New York City, on August 29, 1921, Apfel was the only child of Samuel Barrel (1897–1967), whose family owned a glass and mirror business, and his Russian-born wife, Sadye "Syd" Barrel (née Asofsky, 1898–1998), who owned a fashion boutique.
+Her grandfather Morris Barrel (born Mayer Baril) emigrated from Kamianka-Buzka, Galicia (now Ukraine).

+Although raised on a farm by her parents and grandparents, she often rode the subway into the city to explore Manhattan, where she fell in love with Greenwich Village.
 While still a child, she shopped its antique shops, starting her extraordinary collection of jewellery from around the world.
+During the Depression, her whole family could sew, drape, glue, and paint, and had a flair for design and style on the smallest of budgets.

-She studied art history at New York University and attended art school at the University of Wisconsin.
+Apfel studied art history at New York University and attended art school at the University of Wisconsin.